 The review considered the future priorities for the School Games and how to maximise impact upon the five strategic outcomes set out in the Government’s Sporting Future strategy and the aims of our new strategy, Towards an Active Nation.

 We look forward to working with partners to put the review recommendations into practice.
-Take a look at the progress we've made on the recommendations here.

 More about the School Games